The orienting response: a DBR-friendly explanation

 What you might notice in a session

-People commonly notice subtle signals such as:
+People often notice subtle signals such as:

 a pull behind the eyes